-The Bank measures its financial assets and liabilities at fair value through profit or loss, when the assessment of the financial instrument's contractual terms and the cash flows derived from it determines that the SPPI criteria is not met for its classification at amortized cost or at fair value through other comprehensive income.
+The Bank measures its financial assets and liabilities at FVTPL, when the assessment of the financial instrument's contractual terms and the cash flows derived from it determines that the SPPI criteria is not met for its classification at amortized cost or at FVOCI.

-E. Reclassification
+F. Reclassification